 We are empowering industries to get most out of biomass through enzymatic solutions

-MetZyme® Solutions can help an individual mill save millions euros a year in energy savings alone.
-Many more – often additional – benefits such as reduced chemical usage and improved fibre quality can also be achieved.
+MetZyme® Solutions can help an individual mill save millions of euros a year in energy savings alone.
+Much more – often additional – benefits such as reduced chemical usage and improved fibre quality can also be achieved.
 Please, take a look at our portfolio.

 MetZyme® Solutions – such as SUNO™ and PURECO™ – aim to revolutionize the production of bio-based chemicals by improving the productivity and economics of various processing steps.
 Our objective is sustainable bio-economy utilizing all the processing streams – and always an affordable overall process for our customers.

-MetGen continuously develops new enzymes for challenging applications to compliment and improve the strong value proposition to the selected industries.
+MetGen continuously develops new enzymes for challenging applications to complement and improve the strong value proposition to the selected industries.
 We go all-out to be your preferred partner for collaboration – Let’s find a new enzymatic solution for your process!

 Alex is a founder and CEO of MetGen since 2008.
 A serial entrepreneur, Alex has over 15 years of international experience in biotechnology, pharmaceutical and cleantech industries.